kealanocallaghan2000/graph-theory-project/README.md

 * The set of all strings that begin with the letter ‘q’

 It is said that a regular expression can decide a formal language if both their statments are equivalent for each string.
 Eg. **X** is in the language **Y**, **X** is accepted by **Z**, or in other words, **X** is equivalent to **Z** - they both describe the same set of strings.

+By applying the basic operators of a regular expression (| * .), you can already match all regular languages (a language which can be expressed with finite automota).
+After this, you need to use a few more tools of regular expression to fully match all formal languages, such as :
+* Backreferences.
+* Recursion.

+###### Backreferences
+Backreferences extend a regular expressions syntax by allowing you to refer a segment of the string that was captured by the regex in another location.
+This gives you alot more expressive power than regular languages.

+###### Recursion
+Recursion in regular expressions can be even more powerful.
+This is when you repeat the regular expression, in the middle of the matching string.
+The simplest example of this would be, if we wanted to match all the strings of 'b's, we can already do this with the regex b*.
+This works as we accept the empty string, as the whole thing we're matching is optional.
+If we didnt have an empty string, then it must be 'b'.
+Following the b we either have nothing or we have a recurring application of the whole regular expression.

+This shows that with a few extra tools of the regular expression such as **backreference's** and **recursion**, it's possibilities are limitless and can match any formal language, demonstrating how truly powerful they are.